This Mouse Swallows Part Of A Fox: Disney Buys Most Of Murdoch Empire

 James Murdoch received strong marks for steady leadership of Sky.
 He never particularly took to the newspapers that made up the core of his father's company for decades and remain at the heart of Rupert Murdoch's identity.

-Yet the younger Murdoch oversaw the British papers at the moment the tabloid crisis broke into the open.
+Yet the younger Murdoch oversaw the British papers when the tabloid crisis broke into the open.
 And he was widely condemned for approving secret payoffs to victims of cellphone hacking.
 His critics said it was hush money to hide a scandal.
 He said he relied on top executives and didn't remember the episode.

 Were James Murdoch to take a job within Disney, he could escape his father's shadow and the taint of the Fox News and tabloid scandals while setting himself up to contend for the top job there.
 And Lachlan could plan for a day when he oversees the family empire on his own.
 In the meantime, he would aid his 86-year-old father in running a diminished media empire built around Fox News, the Fox network, the local television stations and the Fox Sports 1 network, as well as newspapers in the U.S., the U.K. and Australia.

-The deal would smooth the path for Murdochs to unify 21st Century Fox once more with News Corp.
+The deal would smooth the path for Murdochs to unify the new Fox once more with News Corp.
 And it could allow them to take that merged company private, just as it started more than six decades ago.